Jean-Louis Chrétien: Personal life

-Chrétien was throughout his life a confirmed bachelor, as well as a luddite with respect to technology: he never used computers, writing his many books and articles by hand, and preferring personal communication wherever possible.
+Chrétien remain unmarried throughout his life.
+He avoided modern technology, writing all of his books and articles by hand rather than using computers, and preferring personal communication wherever possible.
 This did not preclude his many deep friendships, and decades of mentoring relationships with students.
 He was known for his sense of humor, as well as his profound personal diffidence and avoidance of the limelight.

 Works

 Books in French (and other languages):